 - religion or belief – this includes lack of belief

-- sex (men, women, boys, girls and transgender)
+- sex (men, women, boys and girls)

 - sexual orientation

 The duty applies to marriage and civil partnership too, but only in relation to the first aim (to eliminate unlawful discrimination).

 What Brighton & Hove City Council is doing